NASARace/race/doc/manual/design/tabdata.rst

   - re-synchronization of data once sub-tree is reconnected to upstream
   - end-to-end connection loss detection and recovery (resync if upstream server process goes down)
   - (node hot swap tolerant)
-  - minimal external network infrastructure required (only upstream node is exposed)
+  - minimal external network infrastructure required (only upstream node ip address is required)
   - minimize network traffic (push)
+  - all network data is exchanged in standard (PE independent) format: Json
   - secure (encrypted protocols, sub-tree locality of node authorizations)
   - conflict-free (state CRDT) -> hierarchy/location aware conflict resolution
   - schemas can be extended/swapped, data can be morphed at runtime